blackferncreations/germankeycut/boundaries.md

 * case studies
 * testimonials
 * client logos
+* named success stories
 * public performance claims
-* named success stories

-These are communication formats.
+These are possible public evidence formats.

-They may be useful in some contexts.
+They may be useful where the relevant evaluation requires them.

-They are not required components of structural positioning.
+They are not a required component of structural positioning.

-GermanKeyCut does not assume that confidential strategic work should be converted into public marketing material.

-High-value engagements can involve decisions, weaknesses, interventions or internal conditions that clients have no reason to disclose publicly.

-The absence of public case studies should therefore not be interpreted as the absence of experience, evidence or execution.

 ### Structural evidence

-Structural evidence exists where an offer can support the evaluation being made.
+Structural evidence can include:

-It may include:

 * technical documentation
 * certifications